MeghanMcv/skills-github-pages/index.md

 I remembered reading about [typoglycemia](https://en.wikipedia.org/wiki/Typoglycemia).
 Wouldn't it be possible to do it interactively on a website with Javascript?
 Sure it would.

 Feel like making a bookmarklet of this or something?
-[Fork it](https://github.com/geon/geon.github.com/blob/master/_posts/2016-03-03-dsxyliea.md) on github."
+[Fork it: Original Github Link](https://github.com/geon/geon.github.com/blob/master/_posts/2016-03-03-dsxyliea.md) [Fork it: My Link]( on github."
 From the original source code

 Above is the original code explanation, and below is my replacement of a short story.
 It is a short exerpt of The Most Dangerous Game, a short story by Richard Connell.